 Blake Morgan LLP provides legal services to clients in the UK and overseas, operating from 6 offices across London, South East England and Wales.
 As a law firm, we always work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
 We strive to be the firm of choice for our clients and for our employees.
-We aim to provide excellent conditions of employment, pay and benefits to every employee and to treat all employees, workers and suppliers with respect.
+We aim to provide excellent conditions of employment, pay and benefits to every employee and to treat all clients, employees, workers and suppliers with respect.

 This statement sets out the steps that Blake Morgan LLP has taken to ensure that slavery and human trafficking do not occur in our business or in our supply chains.

 The nature of our business is such that our Board continues to believe there is a low risk, either within the firm or in the supply chains which support our business activities, of potential for involvement in, support for, or complicity in, modern slavery and human trafficking.
 The majority of our suppliers are UK based, established organisations who take a responsible approach to Modern Slavery.

 However, we continue to insist upon a high level of ethical conduct from all our colleagues and any supplier or other organisation with which we do business.
 At Blake Morgan, we carry out pre-employment checks for all our new employees and partners through an independent identification and employment verification service.
 Our new and improved process protects the firm from identity fraud while accommodating the expansion of remote and virtual hiring and helps to ensure that employees who join us are not subject to modern slavery.

 Although we believe the risk is low, we are not complacent.